-The Two Major Types of BPO or Broker Price Opinions
+Two Major Types of Real Estate Broker Price Opinions – BPOs

 In short, a BPO is used in situations that do not yet warrant the time and expense of a full appraisal.
 Circumstances that may call for a BPO include foreclosure, refinancing, or mortgage forbearance.

-Mortgage lenders often hire asset management companies to hire out these BPOs.
+Mortgage lenders often hire asset management companies to hire out this BPO.
 These companies set up strict forms and procedures and there are lists of real estate professionals they approve for doing BPOs.
-Real estate agents compete for these BPOs for two reasons.
+Real estate agents compete for this BPO for two reasons.
 First, many do them for the income, especially newer agents or others when business is slow.
 Second, established listing agents will do BPOs with the goal of getting the listing when the home is foreclosed.

 The Drive-by BPO